 - Low Anticipated Workload

-The performance is one of the components that specify how the system works and outlines its response time.
+The performance requirements is one of the components that specify how the system works and outlines its response time.
+Assumptions and dependencies might affect the performance of the system.
 Besides this, it notifies the response time of the transactions, throughout & capacity of the system, the resource utilization information, and the details about the future upgrades.
 Also, the performance requirement must make it clear for the users what will be the system’s action-response time.
 If it is low, how can the client improve it to make the workflow smooth?

 Security is an essential aspect of the custom software development process.
 The SRS defines the system’s security aspects and the user’s concern for how the software system is safeguarded.
 The security component also sees to it that the system is safe against all the intrusive faults.
 It should also answer a user’s query about the system login mechanism being secured.